 Be sure to go for a stroll down its wide streets, visit the Plaza de Armas to see the monument to Cuba’s national hero, Jose Marti, admire the art galleries all around it, and people watch on Paseo del Prado, the longest boulevard in Cuba.
 For sweeping views of the sea and the city, I recommend hiking up to the top of a tall building or enjoying a drink on a rooftop patio.

 If I had to narrow this list down to one place you absolutely must visit in Cuba, it’s Trinidad.
 It’s got a little bit of everything: culture, nightlife, beaches and more.
-It’s Cuba’s best-preserved colonial town and everywhere you look, you’ll see charming cobblestone streets lined with pastel-hued houses.
+It’s one of Cuba’s best-preserved towns and everywhere you look, you’ll see charming cobblestone streets lined with pastel-hued houses.
 Pay a visit to one of the many museums or take a day trip to the white-sand beach of Playa Ancon or Topes de Collantes, a national park with great hiking.
+There are some truly beautiful beaches in Cuba, not to be missed.

 After a day of sightseeing, the best way to cap off your visit is with a night on the town.
 Head to the Casa de la Musica – an open-air bar in the middle of town.
 They have a live salsa band every night, so you can watch the locals jive while sipping a chilled Bucanero beer or a freshly muddled mojito.